 Getting to St.Petersburg

 St.Petersburg is serviced by Pulkovo airport, a modern facility only a short drive from the south of the city.
 Many international airlines fly directly to St.Petersburg but if you are unable to find a direct flight, coming via Moscow or Helsinki are good alternatives.
-There is no rail link directly to the airport but a taxi from Pulkov to the city centre should cost no more than 1500 Roubles ($25), a bus or Marshutka (private mini-bus) to Moskovskiya Metro station takes around 15 minutes.
+There is no rail link direct to the airport but a taxi from Pulkovo to the city centre should cost no more than 1500 Roubles ($25), a bus or Marshrutka (private mini-bus) to Moskovskaya metro station takes around 15 minutes.

 Zenit's airline of choice is Rossiya Airlines, part of the Aeroflot group and based in St.Petersburg.
 Rossiya Airlines handle all Zenit's flights across Russia and Europe and are a great provider of flights to the Northern capital.

-St.Petersburg also has four major/international train stations Moskovsky Vokzal, Vitebsk Vokzal, Finlandsky Vokzal and Ladozhsky Vokzal, all of which are next to metro stations are a good way of arriving in the city.
+St.Petersburg also has four major/international train stations, Moskovsky Vokzal, Vitebsky Vokzal, Finlandsky Vokzal and Ladozhsky Vokzal, all of which are next to metro stations are a good way of arriving in the city.
 Russian Railways have an online booking system and the new high-speed Sapsan train can get you to Moscow in less than 4 hours.